 Steel Safety Day

 Steel Safety Day is aligned with the International Labour Organisation's (ILO) World Day for Safety and Health at Work.
 Ahead of the day, scheduled every year on 28 April, worldsteel asks all its members to carry out a special safety audit on the five most common causes of serious safety incidents.
-These are - moving machinery, falling from heights, falling objects, gas & asphyxiation, and overhead cranes.
+These are - moving machinery, falling from heights, falling objects, process safety incidents, and on-site traffic..

 Steel companies that have the best safety records are those whose chief executives are held accountable by the board of directors for the safety and health of all people working on their sites, employees and contractors alike, and where all levels of management are actively involved and support a safe and healthy approach to work on the shop floor.
 By leading safety and health initiatives consistently, management is able to demonstrate commitment, set uncompromising safety standards, and follow up on

 It is the responsibility of management to ensure that all employees and contractors are trained and receive the tools and guidelines to work safely.